How Covid-19 is Affecting Funerals

 All Funeral Services

-Funeral service attendance is no longer legally limited to a certain number, instead, each individual venue has to conduct its own risk assessment to see how many they can accommodate and still maintain social distancing.
-This means the number will change from place to place.
+Funeral service attendance is no longer legally limited to a certain number, instead, each individual venue has to decide what, if any, restrictions they wish to keep in place.

-Where safe, and we are permitted to do so, we will carry the coffin with up to 6 bearers.
+Where safe to do so, we will carry the coffin with up to 6 bearers.
 Families can choose to carry the coffin themselves if wished, where 4 bearers are sufficient to carry the coffin, family bearers can be mixed with our staff, where 6 bearers are required, we are unfortunately still unable to mix.

-There are options for services to take place elsewhere for numbers up over this, both for religious and non-religious services, please contact us to discuss this.
+There are options for services to take place elsewhere, both for religious and non-religious services, please contact us to discuss this.

 Attendance at burials is no longer legally limited, though as elsewhere, some cemeteries are capping the number as their risk assessments deem appropriate.